jessicaterminiDOTcom/ez-form-calculator/readme.txt

 No FAQs so far

 == Screenshots ==
+1. Frontend form
-1. Backend form
+2. Backend form
-2. Email notification (premium only)
+3. Email notification (premium only)

 == Changelog ==